deepikapandey7/deepikapandey7/README.md

-- 👋 Hi, I’m Deepa
+- 👋 Hi, I’m Deepika
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning new skills
 - 💞️ I’m looking to collaborate on my project
-- 📫 How to reach me for later
-- 😄 Pronouns:
-- ⚡ Fun fact:

 <!---
 deepikapandey7/deepikapandey7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.